10 Year Authentic Business Plan for Semi-Retirement

-The cross-pollination will further grow the creativity of your business, and scale your reach to more ideal audiences than only ads can reach.
+Such cross-pollination will grow the creativity of your business, and scale your reach to more ideal audiences than only your ads can reach.

 Year 9: Systems Documentation

-This is the year to focus on making sure that everything done by your assistant(s) is documented in an organized and easy-to-consume way.
+This is the year to focus on making sure that just about everything done by your assistant(s) is documented in an organized and easy-to-consume way.

-Your assistant(s) can create the training videos, written guides, and FAQ’s, so that if they need to move onto other jobs, a new assistant can get up and running quickly, thanks to the step-by-step documentation.
+Your assistant(s) can create the training videos, written guides, and FAQ’s, so that if they need to move onto other jobs (which will inevitably happen!), your future team members can get up and running quickly, due to the step-by-step documentation.